 - Don’t wear headphones.
 Pedestrians should be aware of their surroundings at all times, and loud music can block out cars and other people approaching from behind.

 - Make eye contact with drivers before stepping into a crosswalk.
-Intentional eye contact facilitates mutual understanding between the pedestrian and driver.
+Intentional eye contact facilitates mutual understanding between the pedestrian and the driver.

 When both drivers and pedestrians do their part to eliminate distractions, the road becomes a much safer place.
 Take a walk and enjoy Auburn by foot this fall, and remember these tips to be a smart pedestrian.
 Check out our video for more Focus Forward tips.